Skip to main content

 Cons

-What to check before you invest in P2P lending
+What to check before you invest

 Check the platform operator is licensed

-Make sure the platform operator has an Australian financial services (AFS) licence.
+Make sure the platform operator has an Australian financial services (AFS)licence

 Search the following two lists on ASIC's Professional Registers Search: